DROP (Deferred Retirement Option Program)

 - Safety Members: 03, 07, 10, 14, 15 or 16

 - Probation Officer Members: 07, 08 or 09

-DROP, or the Deferred Retirement Option Program, is a means by which Tier 1 Members may retire from the Pension Trust and have their benefit paid into a DROP account established in their name.
+DROP, or the Deferred Retirement Option Program, is a means by which Tier 1 Members may initiate their monthly retirement benefits with SLOCPT and maintain active employment with the County.

-During your participation in DROP, you continue as an employee of the County with all the rights and benefits associated with such employment EXCEPT you no longer are an active Member of the Pension Trust.
+During your participation in DROP, you continue as an employee of the County with all the rights and benefits associated with such employment.
+However, pension contributions are no longer deducted from your paycheck and forwarded to SLOCPT.

 At the time you enter DROP, you will make an election regarding the distribution of your Additional Contribution Account.

-You will need to provide certified copies of (or the originals) of the following:
+You will need to provide copies of the originals or certified copies of the following:

 1. Your Birth Certificate